Good to know about prices

 - AC power cable

-- USB flash memory drive/stick containing the guides mentioned below
+- USB flash memory drive/stick containing the guides mentioned below, terms and conditions and licences.

 - One RJ-45 Gigabit Ethernet LAN port (IPv4)